Older woman hiking in the forest

 Cataracts

-If you are over 40 and developing cloudy vision and sensitivity to light, you may be developing cataracts.
+Are you developing cloudy vision and sensitivity to light?
+If you're over 40, these may be symptoms of cataracts.

-Surgery is the only permanent solution - fortunately, it is also safe, affordable, and highly effective.
+Surgery is the only permanent solution for cataracts.
+Fortunately, it's also safe and highly effective.

-Dr. David Mills can diagnose and treat your cataracts at his Pensacola, FL, practice, removing the cloudy lens and restoring your eyesight.
+Dr. David Mills, our board-certified ophthalmologist, performs more than 1,000 cataract surgeries every year.
+He can diagnose and treat your cataracts at his Pensacola, FL, practice, to relieve your symptoms and restore your eyesight.

 What Are Cataracts?